nietras/nietras.github.io/_posts/2025-05-16-windows-short-path-names.md

 Windows has a [traditional `MAX_PATH` limit of 260 characters](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation)
 for file paths.
-While modern Windows versions and .NET can support longer paths (with configuration), many tools—including browsers — do not support long UNC paths due to:
+While modern Windows versions and .NET can support longer paths (with configuration), many tools - including browsers - do not support long UNC paths due to:

 - Lack of support for the `\\?\` extended-length path prefix.